SSC CHSL Syllabus 2026: Tier 1 & Tier 2 Exam Pattern & Topic-Wise Weightage

 Module-II of Section-I (Reasoning and General Intelligence):

-Verbal and non-verbal reasoning types.
+Master both verbal and non-verbal reasoning patterns.

 1. Semantic Analogy